gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ## What you will learn

-- How to simulate IoT sensor data using the MQTTX CLI `smart_home` scenario
+- How to simulate industrial energy monitoring data using the MQTTX CLI `IEM` scenario
-- How to view MQTT messages using a dockerized CLI client and the HiveMQ Web UI
+- How to view MQTT messages using a dockerized CLI client
-- How to use Kafka Connect (Confluent MQTT source connector) to bridge MQTT topics to a Kafka topic
+- How to use Kafka Connect (Lenses MQTT source connector) to bridge MQTT topics to a Kafka topic
 - How to verify streaming data in Kafka using `kcat`
-- How to create an operator authentication token for InfluxDB 3.x
+- How to register an Avro schema in the Confluent Schema Registry
-- How to configure Telegraf to consume JSON messages from Kafka and flatten nested arrays
+- How to flatten nested JSON messages using Apache NiFi (JOLT transformation) or a Python script
-- How to store time-series data from Kafka into InfluxDB 3.x using Telegraf's `influxdb_v3` output plugin
+- How to write Avro records from Kafka into TimescaleDB using the Kafka Connect JDBC Sink connector
-- How to query time-series data using the `influxdb3` CLI with SQL
+- How to query time-series data in TimescaleDB using SQL
-- How to connect Grafana to InfluxDB 3.x using InfluxQL and build time-series dashboards
+- How to connect Grafana to TimescaleDB and build a time-series dashboard

 ## Prerequisites

 - The **Data Platform** described in [00-environment](../00-environment) is running and accessible

-## Running the Simulator and publish to MQTT
+## Running the Simulator and Publishing to MQTT

-The MQTT CLI is part of the platform we have started using docker compose.
-We can use it via `docker exec` command.
+The MQTT CLI is part of the platform started with Docker Compose.
+We can use it via the `docker exec` command.

 The simulator comes with a few built-in scenarios.
 To list the available scenarios, in a terminal window execute the following: